AfSIS-at-CIESIN/RMODIS/README.md

 ftp://africagrids.net/Other/Test/Nigeria/

 The RModis-copy.R is authored by
- Guido Cervone (cervone@polygonsu.edu) and Yanni Cao (yvc5268@polygonsu.edu), Pennsylvania State University
+ Guido Cervone (cervone@polygonsu.edu) and Yanni Cao (yvc5268@polygonsu.edu), The Pennsylvania State University

 Revised scripts that were tweaked by Mengqi Wang, Data Science, Columbia University and run faster will be added shortly to the repository.